McCloudS/subgen/README.md

 ### Standalone/Without Docker

-install python3 and ffmpeg and execute the script, the script should handle the rest of the dependancies, but if not `pip3 install numpy requests flask faster-whisper stable-ts`.
+install python3 and ffmpeg and execute the script and `pip3 install numpy stable-ts fastapi requests faster-whisper uvicorn python-multipart whisper`.
 You need to have matching paths relative to your Plex server/folders, or use USE_PATH_MAPPING.

 ### Docker